About

 • When selecting berries at your local grocery store, look for firm berries with a deep, even color and glossy sheen.

 • whole wheat pastry flour – I like using this whole grain flour for muffins because it keeps the texture soft but you still get the benefit of whole grains.
-If you don’t have this type of flour, use half all-purpose / half whole wheat.
+If you don’t have this type of flour, use half all-purpose flour / half whole wheat.
 OR use all whole wheat white flour (you’ll get a slightly more dense muffin this way, but you can try omitting 2 TBSP flour which may help.)
+For gluten-free, swap it out for a 1:1 gluten free baking flour blend, such as Bob’s Red Mill.

-• baking powder and baking soda – use both leaveners for the right amount of lift with this muffin recipe.
+• baking powder and baking soda – use both leaveners for the right amount of lift with this easy blackberry muffin recipe.

 • salt – flavor enhancer.
 Don’t omit it!

-• oil – keeps these muffins nice and soft and adds moisture
+• oil – keeps these muffins nice and soft and adds moisture.
+Avocado oil, light olive oil, or coconut oil all work.

 • maple syrup – a refined sugar-free sweetener option.
-But the maple syrup also adds to the liquid ratio so you can’t omit it without compensation for another liquid or oil.
+The maple syrup also adds to the liquid ratio, so you can use another liquid sweetner, like honey instead.

 • egg – helps bind the ingredients together.
-I imagine a flaxseed egg would work great here, as I’ve tried that with many of my other muffin recipes.
+I imagine a flaxseed egg would work great here for vegan blackberry muffins, as I’ve tried that with many of my other muffin recipes.

-• fresh blackberries – make sure to cut the berries in half or even thirds, depending on how large they are.
+• fresh blackberries – make sure to cut the juicy blackberries in half or even thirds, depending on how large they are.
 I used about 1 1/2 pints of berries, plus a few more for topping.

-Mix together the non-dairy milk and apple cider vinegar and set aside.
+Mix together the non-dairy milk and apple cider vinegar in a glass measuring cup.
+Allow to sit for 5 minutes.

 Also, make sure your blackberries have been washed, dried and chopped in half or thirds.
 Set these aside for the end where they’ll be added last.

-Bake the muffins at 425ºF for the first 5 minutes.
-This creates a better rise in the muffin.
-Then drop the oven temperature down to 375ºF and continuing baking about about another 10-12 minutes.
-Mine were done at 11 minutes.
-Check with an inserted toothpick – if the toothpick comes out clean with no wet batter, you’re good.
+Bake at 425ºF for the first 5 minutes.
+Then, drop the oven temperature down to 350ºF and continuing baking another 10-12 minutes, until the muffin top is golden brown.
+If a toothpick comes out clean with no wet batter, you’re good.
+Cool on a wire rack and enjoy!

 baked blackberry muffin in pan